Andy Mackay: Life and career

-Mackay has also worked with Duran Duran, Mott the Hoople, John Cale, Pavlov's Dog, John Mellencamp, Mickey Jupp, Yukihiro Takahashi, Paul McCartney, Godley & Creme, Eddie and the Hot Rods, Tomoyasu Hotei, Arcadia and 801.
+Mackay has also worked with Duran Duran, Mott the Hoople, John Cale, John Mellencamp, Mickey Jupp, Yukihiro Takahashi, Paul McCartney, Godley & Creme, Eddie and the Hot Rods, Tomoyasu Hotei, Arcadia and 801.
 He played saxophone on several tracks of Brian Eno's albums Here Come the Warm Jets and Taking Tiger Mountain (By Strategy), both released in 1974.

 In 1981, his book Electronic Music: The Instruments, the Music & the Musicians was published by Phaidon.

 After Roxy Music's dissolution in 1983, Mackay joined with Roxy guitarist Phil Manzanera to form the Explorers, featuring Bryan Ferry-soundalike James Wraith on lead vocals.
 The group released a self-titled album in 1985 and three years later resurfaced as Manzanera and Mackay.
 Under this name, they released a further two albums which combined new material with reissued tracks from the Explorers album.

 From 1988 to 1991, Mackay largely abandoned music to take a three-year Bachelor of Divinity course at King's College London.
 During this time, he played on and produced a Christmas album with the Players, a group of English folk musicians.

 He has written several themes for British television and radio, such as the memorable theme music for the late 1970s series Armchair Thriller and Hazell.